How Much Is Tree Stump Removal?

 FAQs

-How do you prune an apple tree?
+Q: How do you prune an apple tree?

 Remove more branches to allow sunlight to reach more of the tree effectively (i.e. reduce overcrowding and concealed tree parts).
 Lastly, prune off the head growth of tree branches down to just over a lateral bud.
-You want to basically give your tree a haircut but make sure not to overdo it either.
+You want to give your tree a haircut, but make sure not to overdo it either.

-Can you kill a tree stump?
+Q: Can you kill a tree stump?

-Yes, Epsom salts can be used to kill tree stumps.
+A: Yes, Epsom salts can be used to kill tree stumps.
 If you buy an Epsom salt product, ensure that you follow the instructions of the manufacturer and follow any safety guidance correctly.

-What is the cost of removing a tree?
+Q: What is the cost of removing a tree?

-For an average tree, the removal cost will likely be between £250 and £750 but the cost could range from as little as £150 to as much as £2500 depending on the size of the tree.
+A: For an average tree, the removal cost will likely be between £250 and £750 but the cost could range from as little as £150 to as much as £2500 depending on the size of the tree.

-Can I remove a tree stump DIY?
+Q: Can I remove a tree stump DIY?

-When should I prune a cherry tree?
+Q: When should I prune a cherry tree?

 Get Instant Quotes